FaisalAbusharar/SwiftCrypt/README.md

 # License
 SwiftCrypt is licensed under the MIT License.

-Feel free to use SwiftCrypt in your projects and enjoy a safer development experience!
-If you have any questions or need assistance, please don't hesitate to reach out.
+Feel free to integrate SwiftCrypt into your projects to simplify security tasks and focus on your core development.
+If you have queries or need assistance, do not hesitate to get in touch.